cloud-barista/cb-tumblebug/docs/feature_guide/make-init-workflow.md

 `make init` is the primary initialization command for CB-Tumblebug.
 It orchestrates a two-phase process that:

 1. **Phase 1 — OpenBao Credential Registration**: Decrypts `credentials.yaml.enc` and stores CSP credentials into OpenBao (Vault-compatible secrets manager), making them available to MC-Terrarium's OpenTofu/Terraform templates.
-2. **Phase 2 — Tumblebug Initialization**: Registers the same credentials into CB-Tumblebug (with end-to-end hybrid encryption), then loads cloud asset data (VM specs, OS images, pricing) and infrastructure templates into the system.
+2. **Phase 2 — Tumblebug Initialization**: Registers the same credentials into CB-Tumblebug (with end-to-end hybrid encryption), then loads cloud asset data (Compute specs, OS images, pricing) and infrastructure templates into the system.

 After `make init` completes, CB-Tumblebug is fully operational for multi-cloud infrastructure provisioning.